 Three in custody after 46 bodies found in southern Texas lorry trailer

-Three people were in custody after 46 bodies were found in a lorry trailer containing suspected migrants on the outskirts of San Antonio.
+Three people are in custody after 46 bodies were found in a lorry trailer containing suspected migrants on the outskirts of San Antonio.

 However, police chief William McManus said it was unclear if those arrested were connected with human trafficking.